Barry Manilow

-Barry Manilow (/ˈmænɪloʊ/ MAN-il-oh; born Barry Alan Pincus on June 17, 1943) is an American singer and songwriter with a career spanning over sixty years.
-His hit recordings include "Could It Be Magic", "Looks Like We Made It", "Mandy", "I Write the Songs", "Can't Smile Without You", "Weekend in New England", and "Copacabana (At the Copa)".
+Barry Manilow (/ˈmænɪloʊ/ MAN-il-oh; born Barry Alan Pincus; June 17, 1943) is an American singer, songwriter and record producer with a career spanning over sixty years.
+His hit recordings include "Could It Be Magic", "Looks Like We Made It", "Mandy", "I Write the Songs", "Ready to Take a Chance Again", "Can't Smile Without You", "Weekend in New England", and "Copacabana (At the Copa)".

 Manilow has recorded and released 51 Top 40 singles on the Adult Contemporary Chart, including 13 that hit number one, 28 that appeared within the top ten, and 36 that reached the top twenty.
 He has released 13 platinum and six multi-platinum albums.
 Although not a favorite artist of music critics, Manilow has been praised by his peers in the recording industry.
 In the 1970s, Frank Sinatra predicted: "He's next."

 As well as producing and arranging albums for himself and other artists, Manilow has written and performed songs for musicals, films, and commercials for corporations such as McDonald's, Pepsi Cola, and Band-Aid.
 He has been nominated for a Grammy Award (winning once) as a producer, arranger and performer fifteen times (and in every decade) from 1973 to 2015.
 He has also produced Grammy-nominated albums for Bette Midler, Dionne Warwick, Nancy Wilson, and Sarah Vaughan.
 Manilow has sold more than 85 million records as a solo artist worldwide, making him one of the world's bestselling artists.

 Early life

-Barry Manilow was born Barry Alan Pincus on June 17, 1943, in the Brooklyn borough of New York City, the son of Edna Manilow and Harold Kelliher, a truck driver of Irish descent.
+Barry Manilow was born Barry Alan Pincus on June 17, 1943, in the Brooklyn borough of New York City.
+He is the son of Harold Kelliher, a truck driver of Irish descent, and Edna Manilow.
 Barry's mother made his father change his name to Pincus, the name of a Jewish uncle of his father from the 1800s.
 Barry's parents divorced when he was a baby, and his mother's family allowed no further contact between Barry and his father.
-Barry's maternal grandparents were Russian Jewish immigrants, and his paternal grandfather was Jewish, though his grandmother was a Catholic of Irish descent.
+Barry's maternal grandparents were Russian Jewish immigrants, and his paternal grandfather was Jewish, while his grandmother was a Catholic of Irish descent.
 His Irish roots trace back to Limerick, Ireland.
 Barry's grandfather had his surname changed to Manilow a few weeks before Barry's bar mitzvah.

 Manilow grew up in the Williamsburg neighborhood of Brooklyn and graduated in 1961 from the now-defunct Eastern District High School.
 In high school, he met Susan Deixler, and they later married for a short time.
 He enrolled in the City College of New York, where he briefly studied before entering the New York College of Music.
 He also worked at CBS to pay his expenses while he was a student.
 Afterward he studied musical theater at Juilliard Performing Arts School.